ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 You can split a Bash command into multiple lines.
 There are two ways for doing that:

-1. Line break immediately after the logical operator (&& or ||).
+1. Add the line break right after the logical operator (&& or ||).

-2. Line break after backslash \.
+2. Add the line break after the backslash \.

 We applied the first option in the last `bsdtar` call.
 The second option looks like this:
 {line-numbers: true, format: Bash}